Raise your hand if the holiday season often brings about unnecessary stress.

 Go see the bright holiday lights – Whether this means mapping out a tour of tacky homes or trekking to a local light show, seeing Christmas lights always puts me in a better mood!
-I recently went to a drive-through light show with my husband.
-Even though we had to wait almost 2 hours in our car to get into the event, seeing all those beautiful lights was so worth it.
-Last year, we also checked out a local botanical garden that was decked out with thousands of festive lights!
+I enjoy going to drive-through light shows with my husband.
+Even though it is sometimes a super long wait to get into the event, seeing all those beautiful lights was so worth it.
+We also enjoy our local botanical garden that gets decked out with thousands of festive lights each year!

 Buy something for yourself – Tis the season for giving, I know, but hear me out.
 Sometimes in the hectic activity of shopping for all your loved ones, you find something that just speaks to you.
 Sure, you can try to add it to your own wishlist and hope someone else gets it for you, but treating yourself isn’t always a bad thing – especially with the crazy amounts of sales going on.
-I saw that my go-to candle company was offering jumbo sizes of my favorite scent, so I purchased it for myself.
-Opening up that box and lighting the candle while watching a Christmas movie the other night definitely boosted my spirits!
+Opening up a box that you know contains something you’re really thrilled about can totally boost your spirits!

 Do absolutely nothing – Sometimes you don’t want to think, do, or go.
 That’s okay.
 After my 10+ hour workdays, I often find myself turning on a Christmas ambiance video on YouTube and just sitting there staring into space.
 The mind needs time to recharge.
 If you want slightly more activity without exerting any additional energy, try a Headspace meditation!